akka/akka-http/docs/src/main/paradox/routing-dsl/path-matchers.md

 /
 : The slash operator cannot only be used as combinator for combining two matcher instances, it can also be used as a postfix call. `matcher /` is identical to `matcher ~ Slash` but shorter and easier to read.
+This is an alias for the `slash` method.

 ?
 :
 By postfixing a matcher with `?` you can turn any `PathMatcher` into one that always matches, optionally consumes and potentially extracts an `Option` of the underlying matchers extraction.
+This is an alias for the `optional` method.
 The result type depends on the type of the underlying matcher:

 |If a `matcher` is of type | then `matcher.?` is of type|